Avaray/steamid-scraper/README.md

 2. We get friends of this SteamID.
 3. We get friends of friends of this SteamID.
 4. And so on, until we have enough SteamIDs.
+5. Script is getting IDs first, then it is checking if they are valid (if they exist and are public).

 ## Requirements